littlstar/s3-lambda/README.md

 # S3renity.js
-A powerful S3 toolbelt that gives you access to batch operations like forEach, map, reduce, filter, as well as a promise-based wrapper around the S3 api.
+A powerful toolbelt for batch operations in S3.
+S3renity provides `forEach`, `map`, `reduce`, `filter`, as well as a friendly promise-based wrapper around the S3 api.

 - Quickly prototype MapReduce jobs
 - Clean or organize dirty log files